 - Sensory exploration – especially seeing, touching, and smelling

-Would your kiddos enjoy making scratch-and-sniff names?
+Would your kiddos enjoy making scratch and sniff name art?
 What’s another 5 senses activity that’s always a hit in your home or classroom?

 Erase Me Rhyming Activity via Growing Book by Book

-Spell Your Name Sensory Bin via Mom Inspired Life
+Spell Your Name Sensory Bin via Fun Learning for Kids

 All About Me Early Writing Activity via The Educators’ Spin On It